Winter Harbour: Logging

 In 1928, Albert Moore established a logging venture, operating from a floating camp.
 In 1950, son Bill moved W.D.
 Moore Logging operations on land about 2 mi from the settlement.
 In the 1960s, Bill founded a non-profit organization, which finances tours that expose urban teachers to forestry operations in BC.
 He was also a poet and avid jazz musician, using the boom years of logging in the late 1960s to help finance three 'Downtown Winter Harbour Music Festivals' in 1967, 1969, and 1971.
 The company has freely provided waste recycling, road grading, fire protection, and first aid for the community.
 In 2017, the business closed, laying off about 25 people.
 Eliminating the main economic anchor, the community has become almost a ghost town in winter.

 Fishing

 In the 1970s, up to 200 boats would gather in the harbour while awaiting the opening of the Pacific salmon fishery.
 During the season, around 1,500 boats would pass through the harbour, which hosted numerous fish buyers.
 This presence disappeared with the reduction of the allowable catch for the commercial salmon industry in the late 1990s.
 About 15 years later, the sports fishing industry began revitalizing the community.
 Nowadays, guides cater to recreational fishing in Quatsino Sound and the adjacent offshore area.

 Accidents & tragedies

-1953: An 8-year-old boy fell from a floating dock and drowned.
+July 15, 1953: An 8-year-old boy fell from a floating dock and drowned.

-1969: A 14-year-old boy burned to death.
+April 30, 1969: A 14-year-old boy burned to death at his home.

-1977: Helicopters sprayed toxic herbicide on a school bus and a car travelling on the forestry service road to Holberg.
+April 7, 1977: Helicopters sprayed toxic herbicide on a school bus and a car travelling on the forestry service road to Holberg.